replicatedhq/troubleshoot.sh/docs/source/analyze/image-pull-secrets.md

           - fail:
               message: You won't be able to pull from Quay
           - pass:
-              message: Images can probably be pulled from Quay
+              message: Found credentials to pull from Quay
 ```

 > Note: `troubleshoot.sh/v1beta2` was introduced in preflight and support-bundle krew plugin version 0.9.39 and Kots version 1.19.0.
 Kots vendors should [read the guide to maintain backwards compatibility](/v1beta2/).